rraeyyi/Wine-quality-Rshiny/README.md

 # Final-Project

-• Brief description of the app and its purpose.
++ Description

+The purpose of this app is to visualize the data, fit models and eventually predict wine quality by selecting various of factors.
+The data is from UCI machine learning repository, which includes two datasets related to red and white from vinho verde wine samples, from the north of Portugal.

+Download or learn more about the original data through: [Wine Quality Datasets](https://archive.ics.uci.edu/ml/machine-learning-databases/wine-quality/)

-• A list of packages needed to run the app.
++ A list of packages

+library(shiny)
+library(shinydashboard)
+library(dplyr)
+library(ggplot2)
+library(stringr)
+library(DT)

-• A line of code that would install all the packages used
++ A line of code that would install all the packages used

-• The shiny::runGitHub()
++ The shiny::runGitHub()